 “I’m […] completely in love with my Rowena.”

 We didn’t state how much (or how little) to wash the dress.
 Each challenger took on a different approach regarding care.
-One woman made it the entire hundred days only spot-washing as needed.
+Miranda didn’t wash it the entire hundred days.
+Let that sink in!
+One hundred days in a row, and no need to be washed!
+Another participant made it the entire hundred days only spot-washing as needed.
 Amazing!
-Another washed it only three times over one hundred days (that’s thirty-three wears between washes!), while others held to a more ritualistic twice-a-week routine.
+One woman washed it only three times over one hundred days (that’s thirty-three wears between washes!), while others held to a more ritualistic twice-a-week routine.
 Hand-washing was popular: “I washed the dress five times in total: the first four I hand-washed cold, and the final was machine washed on the delicate cycle.”
 Many women spruced up their Rowena before a social outing, like church or getting together with friends.
 Allison went fifty wears without initially cleaning the garment: “...It was smelling a bit at that point, but come on—that’s an amazing amount of wear.
 I was impressed!”